sculptor-devops/docs/porting/source/docs/getting-started/index.md

 section: content
 ---

+# Create the server
+First fo all you need to login to your provider and create a machine, generally you need an Ubuntu 18.04 LTS or newer (see compatibility for more informations).

 # Installation

 Login into your remote machine via SSH and paste this command, if you are in with a sudoer user (not root) run this command in the bash: